ppissias/DTLeakAnalyzer/README.md

 Compiling the java source code to produce the trace analysis executable:

-Extract the reporitory and run the compile.bat or .sh
+Extract the repository and run the compile.bat or .sh

 ```